Lochboisdale

 Lochboisdale (Loch Baghasdail /gd/) is the main village and port on the island of South Uist, Outer Hebrides, Scotland.
 Lochboisdale is within the parish of South Uist, and is situated on the shore of Loch Baghasdail at the southern end of the A865.

 History

 The town profited from the herring boom in the 19th century, and a steamer pier was built in 1880.
 In 1905, a mission church was built, and by 1953, steamers were connecting Lochboisdale with Oban, Castlebay, Mallaig and Lochmaddy.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Loch Boisdale in the years before the First World War.